Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Other Explored Correlations

 We then ran the same sample changes presented in Section~\ref{sec:discussion}.
-If the outlier population is removed, $H_{\rm max}$ correlations are degraded with the best-fit step function retaining a $\sim3~\sigma$ detection but the break is moved to $M_r = -18.85$~mag.
-The location of the break is shifted to the edge of our parameter space indicating the outlier SNeIa had a large effect on the $M_r$ fits and we do not have a correlation in $M_r$.
-Without the outliers, the $\mu$ residuals still prefer a step at $-20.25$~mag with a slight degradation of the significance of the step down to $2.8~\sigma$.
-For the joint sample, the $H_{\rm max}$ residuals move the break down to $-18.85$~mag with a $>3~\sigma$ step indicating there most likely is not a step in this sample.
-The joint sample for optical residuals showed a $2.8~\sigma$ step function correlation with a break at $-20.25$~mag, but the ICs showed no model preference.
-We do not recover a correlation for either NIR or optical residuals in the joint sample.
-When adding intrinsic error the step location for $H_{\rm max}$ residuals is again at $-21.2$~mag with a $\sim 2.7~\sigma$ step but the ICs are split between a preference for the step function and a constant model.
-Adding additional error to the optical sample moves the best fit step location to $-18.85$~mag, has a $<2~\sigma$ correlation, and the ICs favor a constant model resulting there is no correlation in this sample.
+If the outlier population is removed, $H_{\rm max}$ correlations are degraded with the best-fit step function size stays the same but the break is moved to $M_r = -21.96$~mag.
+Without the outliers, the $\mu$ residuals still prefer a step at $-21.76$~mag with a slight degradation of the significance of the step down to $3~\sigma$.
+For the joint sample, the $H_{\rm max}$ residuals moves up to $-21.96$~mag again with a $\sim2~\sigma$ step as in the host mass analysis.
+The joint sample for optical residuals showed a $2.75~\sigma$ step function correlation with a break at $-21.76$~mag, and the AIC$_c$ prefers a step function but the BIC showed no model preference.
+These results match the mass results fairly well in significance and step size.
+This evidence for a correlation between the $M_r$ of the host galaxy and optical brightnesses is unsurprising since our galaxies show a linear relationship between the log of the galaxy mass and absolute brightness.

-The results for the $H$-band are driven by the outlier population and the optical SNeIa do not conclusively support a $M_r$ correlation.